How I set up my Moonlander23rd Dec 2020

 - The Numpad

 - Function keys

 - Software keys

-The Numpad is not necessary for daily operations since I don’t write numbers as much.
-But it is still important once in a while.
-I think it’s important because the number keys feel really far out of reach for me on this keyboard.
-(I think I have small hands?).
+The Numpad is not necessary for daily operations, since I don’t write numbers much, but it is still important once in a while.
+I think it’s important because the number keys feel out of reach for me on this keyboard (I think I have small hands?).

-I don’t want to move my hands as much as possible (I’m lazy).
-So I create a Numpad I can use to make calculations or write numbers with.
+I want to move my hands as little as possible (I’m lazy), so I created a Numpad I can use to make calculations or write numbers with.

 Function keys are not needed most of the time, so I placed them in this layer instead of the Nav layer.
-This allows me to continue using the number keys even if I accidentally held down the layer switch button on my left thumb cluster.
-(Which happened frequently when I was getting used to the keyboard).
+This allows me to continue using the number keys even if I accidentally hold down the layer switch button on my left thumb cluster (which happened frequently when I was getting used to the keyboard).